1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/511nxjb8PCL._SL500_.jpg)

-Full of great stories and very well-written, but I've already forgot most of the principles. 🙄 Must read again then!
+Full of great stories and very well-written, but I've already forgotten most of the principles. 🙄 Must read again then!
 And what is more important, that would be fun to test it on actual "ultralearning projects".

 </section>